 In this complete guide to Jnana mudra you will learn the jnana mudra position, jnana mudra benefits, and the meaning of jnana mudra.

-It’s also a mudra that everyone knows, regardless of whether they meditate or not.
 You might not have heard of the name “Jnana mudra” but you will definitely have seen the hand position before.

 This mudra is a symbol of meditation.
 It’s a very important mudra for spiritual and health reasons.

 As with all mudras, the specific hand position of the Jnana mudra is very important.
 Very fingers and parts of the hand represent different emotions and different parts of the mind.
 When performing a mudra, the position of the hand and fingers influence the mind of the practitioner.

 This mudra has the thumb and index finger held together.
 This is very important.
 The thumb is the physical representation of Brahman, the supreme reality.
 The forefinger is the representation of the go and of the individual soul, and also of Jiva, the inner reality.

 When bringing the thumb and forefinger together in the Jnana mudra the practitioner is showing the linking of Grahman with Jiva, the linking of the inner and outer worlds.

 The remaining three fingers are the representation of the Gunas of nature.
 The little finger is Tama, which is confusion, inertia and dullness.
 The ring finger is Rajas, which is movement and passion.
 The middle finger is Sattva Guna, which is purity and light.
 In order to ascend to supreme reality the three gunas must be transcended.